Why study women, gender, and sexuality studies?

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Admission requires a bachelor’s degree and acceptance by Graduate Studies.
 Submit your graduate application online.
+The Graduate Studies Admissions policy can be found here.
 If you are applying to a specific M.A. or Ph.D. program, submit your application, fees, letters of recommendation, Graduate Record Examination scores, official transcripts, and any other requested materials to that program.

 Students already in a KU graduate program must be in good standing with their graduate degree program in order to participate in the certificate program, must have a minimum GPA of 3.0, and must provide a letter of support from their graduate degree program.
 They will be asked to submit a current KU advising report to the Department.